jaybee-117/Image_Processing/Frequency_Filtering/README.md

 # Frequency Filtering
-The program `Frequency_Filtering.cpp` will equalise/match images depending on the user's input.
+The program `Frequency_Filtering.cpp` will equalise/match images depending on the user's input.<br>
 Reference: [Paul Bourke's FFT Implemetation](http://paulbourke.net/miscellaneous/dft/)

 ## Making the file using CMake (For MacOS)